stellar/scaffold-soroban/README.md

    cd scaffold-soroban
    ```

-2. Pull the submodules in if this is your first time pulling the repo or every time you want to get updated submodules
+2. Pull the submodules in if this is your first time pulling the repo

    ```
    git submodule update --init --recursive